-Sweet potato nachos are a fun toaster oven dinner for one or appetizer for two.
-Featuring sweet potato rounds loaded with refried beans, melty cheese, and roasted jalapeño slices.
-They’re spicy, delicious and guaranteed to be a hit with any sweet potato fan!
+Sweet potato nachos are a quick and easy appetizer for two.
+Featuring baked sweet potato rounds loaded with refried beans, melty cheese, and roasted jalapeño slices.
+They’re spicy, delicious, and guaranteed to be a hit with any sweet potato fan!

 That’s because sweet potato nachos are fantastic in a way chips just can’t compete with.

 Don’t get me wrong, traditional nachos are awesome.
 I’d devour a chip-filled tray of toaster oven veggie nachos any day of the week.

 But for a fan of baked sweet potatoes, these nachos will be a Whole ‘Nother Level of Deliciousness.

 - 1 Sweet Potato, about 6 ounces, cut into 1/2-inch thick slices

 - 1/4 cup Vegetarian Refried Beans

 - 1/4 cup Canned Corn, drained